-- Meeting must be held no more than six months or less than five days prior to submitting the application
+- Meeting must be held no more than six months or less than 12 days prior to submitting the application.

 - Meeting must be held Monday through Thursday (excluding holidays), and start between 6:00 p.m. and 8:00 p.m.

-- Mailed notices must be postmarked at least seven days prior to the meeting
+- Mailed notices must be postmarked at least ten (10) days prior to the meeting.

-- Hand-deliveries must occur at least five days prior to the meeting
+- Hand-deliveries are only allowed for various applications and must occur at least ten (10) days prior to the meeting.

-- Submit sign-in sheet from the neighborhood meeting
+- Submit sign in sheets from the neighborhood meeting.

 - Choose a location that is at or near the project site.
-If you hold the meeting at the project site, make sure to include the location on the neighborhood notice letter and provide a comfortable meeting space (i.e. seating options, tables, microphone, etc.).
-If you choose an alternate location, make sure it is appropriate and ADA compliant; for example, if it is too warm or too cold outside, meet indoors (i.e. a nearby library, meeting hall or community room).
+If you hold the meeting at the project site, make sure to include the location on the notice letter and provide a comfortable meeting space (i.e., seating options, tables, microphone, etc.).
+If you choose an alternate location, make sure it is within two miles of the site, in an appropriate location, and ADA compliant; for example, if it is too warm or too cold outside, meet indoors (i.e., a nearby library, meeting hall or community room).

 - At the meeting:

 - Arrive 10-15 minutes early and if no one shows up, wait 30 minutes past the scheduled time before leaving.